Note

 .

-We will show examples of IntentResolution
+In this article we show examples of IntentResolution

 , ToolCallAccuracy